stvliu/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 #### Sending the client-side RPC from the device

-ThingsBoard provides an API to send RPC commands from the device.
+GridLinks provides an API to send RPC commands from the device.
 The API is specific for each supported network protocol.
 You may review the API and examples on the corresponding reference page: